Ballon Generali: Operation

 The balloon, filled with 6000 m3 of helium, is attached to the ground with a cable, controlled by an hydroelectric winch.
 This tourist attraction can board up to 30 passengers (this amounts to around 2500 kg) at 150 m above Paris.
 It is 32 m high, and has a diameter of 22 m.

 It has been used as advertising billboard for Fortis, then from 2002 for Eutelsat.
-In 2008, a partnership has been signed with Banque populaire and Airparif : renamed "ballon Air de Paris", its internal illumination system changes the outer colour in real-time, according to the ambient air pollution in Paris, measured by Airparif : from green (good) to red (bad) through orange (poor).
+In 2008, a partnership was signed with Banque populaire and Airparif.
+Renamed ballon Air de Paris, the balloon's internal illumination system changes its outer colour in real-time according to the ambient air pollution in Paris, as measured by Airparif.
+Colors range from green (good), through orange (poor), to red (bad).

 This system was completed by an independent lighting (panels light-emitting diode, visible especially at night on the lower part of the shell) stating the air quality near traffic with the same colour code.

 On April 18, 2013, a brand new tethered helium balloon was introduced, renamed the "Ballon Generali" (the Italian insurance company Generali has entered partnership agreements to more than 14 years with the Mairie de Paris).
 Since that day, every year it lifts around 50,000 visitors.
-The spectacle lasts around 10 minutes.
-In the morning, with optimal weather conditions, the Ballon Generali can reach the altitude of 300 m, making it the second highest point after the Eiffel Tower.
+The trip lasts around 10 minutes.
+In the morning, with optimal weather conditions, the Ballon Generali can reach the altitude of 300 m, making it the second highest point in Paris after the Eiffel Tower.